makersacademy/airport_challenge/README.md

 In response to user stories (included [below](#user-stories) for reference) this program simulates planes landing and taking off from airports.
 The program accounts for simple edge cases.
 It also incorpates a random weather generator that prevents planes landing/taking off during stormy weather.

-The code comes with unit and feature [tests](#running-tests] - all currently passing.
+The code comes with unit and feature [tests](#running-tests) - all currently passing.

 Usage
 -----

 Code snippets below demonstrate the usage of the program:

 `2.5.0 :001 > require \'./lib/airport.rb\'
  => true
 2.5.0 :002 > airport = Airport.new